top of page

 We came together as procrastinators and ended up world-class experts in behavior.

 Like many people these days, we met online.
 Instead of filling out profiles and posting selfies, we connected over our shared nerdiness when Stanford behavior scientist, Dr. BJ Fogg, hosted his 2020 book launch for New York Times Best-seller, Tiny Habits.
 We began working together to solve procrastination using his models and methods.
 (We solved it by the way!)
-We ended up studying and working with Dr. Fogg, certifying in his ground-breaking behavior change methods and ultimately becoming faculty at his Tiny Habits Academy.
+We ended up studying with Dr. Fogg, certifying in his ground-breaking behavior change methods.
+Now, we are currently part of his Tiny Habits Leadership team and charter members of his Expert Forum.

 Across our careers, we've witnessed organizations, both big and small, spend thousands of dollars to try to reach business objectives only to fail.
 Why?
 They lack a system based on how human psychology really works, a process that makes change easier, and tools that don't rely on guesswork or faulty principles.
 We are exhausted by seeing organizations wasting financial and human capital by relying on guesswork or top-down decision-making that continually misses the mark.